Search for Existing User Accounts

 The Users security form is used to create and manage User accounts for Aeries.
 The column headers can be sorted by clicking on them, and filtered with the filter icon.

 Each account created must have a Type associated with the account.
-It is important to associate the correct account Type with each account created so that the correct permissions are associated.
+It is important to select the right account Type with each account created so that the proper permissions are associated.

 There are currently eight account Types that can be used when creating an Aeries account.

-User - Standard user for Aeries.
-Specific permissions or groups must be assigned, and explicit access to schools is required.
+User - Standard User for Aeries.
+Specific permissions or groups must be assigned, and explicit access to Schools is required.

 Add a New User Account ↑

-The following form will display.
 To add a new account, click Add.